Barry Finegold: Biography

 Barry Finegold was raised in Andover and Tewksbury with his two sisters.
 Both of his parents taught in local school systems for 33 years, his mother in the Andover Public Schools, and his father at Northern Essex Community College in Haverhill.
 Finegold attended both Andover and Tewksbury public schools.
 He then attended Franklin and Marshall College in Pennsylvania, graduating with a major in government with a business concentration.
 He went on to graduate from the Massachusetts School of Law in Andover and was admitted to the Massachusetts Bar in 1998.
 He is a partner with the law firm of Dalton & Finegold, LLP, which specializes in real estate, estate planning, and corporate law.
 Finegold also holds a Masters in Public Administration from the John F. Kennedy School of Government at Harvard University.
 He and his wife, Amy, live with their three children Ava, Ella and Max, and their bulldog Otis in Andover.
+He is Jewish.